Amanda (Delahunt) Rocque, R.E.C.E

-Being an Early Childhood Educator is my second career.
-I was a licensed Hairstylist at Hair By Nature (of Ancaster) for 8 years in Hamilton.
-After we moved to Ottawa, I wanted to stay home with my children, so I became a Home Daycare Provider.
-Once my children were all attending school full time, I decided to go back to school myself.
+Being an Early Childhood Educator is Danielle’s second career.
+She was a licensed Hairstylist at Hair By Nature (of Ancaster) for 8 years in Hamilton.
+After moving to Ottawa, she became a stay at home mom for her children, and evolved to become a successful Home Daycare Provider.

-I completed my Diploma of Early Childhood Education through Algonquin College in April, 2014.
+Danielle completed her Diploma in Early Childhood Education through Algonquin College with honors, in April 2014.